 The pesticide problem is not unique to farmworkers, but they and their families shoulder a disproportionate burden of the hazards.
 Although choosing certified organic products in the marketplace eliminates nearly all of the hazardous pesticides on the farm, it does not ensure adequate working conditions, wages, and labor practices.
-The Agricultural Justice Project, and its Food Justice Certified labeling, addresses this gap in the organic marketplace, and producers should be encouraged by consumers to participate in this certification process.
+The Agricultural Justice Project, and its Food Justice Certified labeling, address this gap in the organic marketplace, and producers should be encouraged by consumers to participate in this certification process.

 Worker protection standards are set by the Environmental Protection Agency (EPA) under the Federal Insecticide Fungicide and Rodenticide Act (FIFRA).
 The 1974 regulations offered virtually no occupational safety standards for workers being exposed to highly toxic pesticides.
 The original standard was developed after field hearings in which EPA heard from growers, but not farmworkers.
 With the threat of litigation from the National Association of Farmworker Organizations and Migrant Legal Action Program looming in the late 1970s, the Carter Administration funded an effort, conducted by Beyond Pesticides’ executive director, to reach out to workers and collect data on their experiences with pesticide exposure and poisoning in the fields.

 Those 1992 updates to the WPS were designed to eliminate or reduce exposure to pesticides, mitigate exposures that occur, and inform employees about the hazards of pesticides.
 Despite these intentions, the updated WPS still did not adequately protect farmworkers.
-These standards have been notoriously difficult to enforce, and require no record keeping to document whether the rules have been implemented and only minimal training that can threaten farmworkers and their families.
+These standards have been notoriously difficult to enforce, and require no record keeping to document whether the rules have been implemented and only minimal training — all of which can threaten farmworkers and their families.

 In the past, EPA has admitted that even with maximum feasible personal protective equipment (PPE) and engineering controls, including all provisions required by the WPS, risks to workers still exceed EPA’s levels of concern.
-A 2008 study analyzing poisonings of pesticide workers between 1998 and 2005 concluded that in 30% of the cases of high levels of pesticide exposure, all labeling requirements, including those involving re-entry and PPE had been followed — clearly demonstrating that the WPS and/or labeling requirements are inadequate.
+A 2008 study analyzing poisonings of pesticide workers between 1998 and 2005 concluded that in 30% of the cases of high levels of pesticide exposure, all labeling requirements, including those involving re-entry and PPE, had been followed — clearly demonstrating that the WPS and/or labeling requirements are inadequate.